 - Work experience students

 Using any one of these guys could mean you need employers' liability insurance.
-It's best to check where you stand and sort your insurance out before you start working with other people.
+So it's always best to check where you stand and sort your insurance out before you start working with other people.

 So, to sum up.

-But, if you do use an extra pair of hands, just make sure you've ticked all the legal boxes you need to.rules and regulations
+But, if you do sometimes use an extra pair of hands, just make sure you've ticked all the legal boxes you need to.
+Because sometimes it turns out sole traders do need employers' liability insurance after all.